 Ruby Receptionists vs AI: The Cost of Growth

 Welcome to the cost-of-growth dilemma that thousands of small businesses face with traditional answering services.
+Looking for a Ruby Receptionists alternative that costs less and scales better?
+Here's the full comparison.

 Ruby Receptionists is the gold standard in human answering services.
 They're not the problem.
 Their hybrid human+AI model delivers excellent service.
-But their per-call pricing model creates a tough reality: as your business succeeds and call volume grows, your answering service bill grows with it.
+But their per-minute pricing model creates a tough reality: as your business succeeds and call volume grows, your answering service bill grows with it.

 This post compares Ruby's proven hybrid approach with AI-first receptionists.
 We'll look at real costs at different call volumes, honestly assess where each approach wins, and help you decide when it makes sense to switch.